Ryuanxue/FIPA/examples/thttpd/READEME.md

      ```

 2. **Compilation Database**
-   - The shell commands above have already moved the compilation database (`compile_commands.json`) to the `thttpd/input` directory.
+   - The shell commands above have already moved the compilation database (`compile_commands.json`) to the `thttpd/input` directory. (移除不必要的c文件) //by xue

 3. **LLVM Bitcode File (.bc)**
    - Edit the `Makefile`: